 IF-GU-240a.3 | Number of residential customer gas disconnections for non-payment, percentage reconnected within 30 days |

 This is a metric that we do not publicly disclose.
 However, we proactively work with customers to provide them with solutions should they experience financial hardship.
 We are able to provide our customers with financial assistance should the need arise through programs like Sharing the Warmth and LiHEAP.
-More information about our Energy Assistance Programs can be found in Helping Our Communities Stay Warm. |
+More information about our Energy Assistance Programs can be found in Fueling Safe and Thriving Communities. |

-IF-GU-240a.4 | Discussion of impact of external factors on customer affordability of gas, including the economic conditions of the service territory | Atmos Energy's natural gas bills are some of the lowest recurring household expenses for our customers in the jurisdictions where we operate.
+IF-GU-240a.4 | Discussion of impact of external factors on customer affordability of gas, including the economic conditions of the service territory | Atmos Energy’s natural gas bills are some of the lowest recurring household expenses for our customers and make up approximately 1% of the median income in the jurisdictions where we operate.
 We provide a comparison of our monthly gas bill in our monthly investor report along with providing a detailed chart of our bills historical growth and factors that impact customer bills. |

 IF-GU-420a.1 | Percentage of gas utility revenues from rate structures that (1) are decoupled or (2) contain a lost revenue adjustment mechanism (LRAM) | In our distribution segment, we have weather normalization of Weather Normalization Adjustment (WNA) mechanisms in all states, except for Colorado.
 This substantially mitigates the adverse effects of warmer-than-normal weather for meters in those service areas.
 We have one formal lost revenue adjustment mechanism called the DSM in Colorado.
 We also have formula rate mechanisms in place in four states that provide for an annual rate review and adjustment to rates.
-In our pipeline and storage segment, approximately 80% of this segment’s revenues are earned from delivery services to local distribution companies (including our Mid-Tex Division) under a straight/fixed variable rate design. |
+In our pipeline and storage segment, approximately 80% of this segment’s revenues are earned from delivery services to local distribution companies (including our MidTex Division) under a straight/fixed variable rate design. |

 IF-GU-420a.2 | Customer gas savings from efficiency measures by market |

-IF-GU-540a.1 | Number of (1) reportable pipeline incidents, (2) Corrective Action Orders (CAO), and (3) Notices of Probable Violation (NOPV) | Reportable Pipeline Orders - 6 Corrective Action Orders - 0 Notices or Probable Violation (NOPV) - 0 |
+IF-GU-540a.1 | Number of (1) reportable pipeline incidents, (2) Corrective Action Orders (CAO), and (3) Notices of Probable Violation (NOPV) | Reportable Pipeline Incidents (Defined as those reported pursuant to 49 C.F.R.
+191.9 (Form 7100.1 Incident Reports) - 3 Corrective Action Orders (Defined as Corrective Action Orders issued pursuant to 49 C.F.R.
+190.233) - 0 Notices of Probable Violations (Defined as a Notice of Probable Violation issued pursuant to 49 C.F.R.
+190.207) - 0 |

-IF-GU-540a.2 | Percentage of distribution pipeline that is (1) cast and/or wrought iron and (2) unprotected steel | We publish this information in our annual DOT Report Filings.
+IF-GU-540a.2 | Percentage of distribution pipeline that is (1) cast and/or wrought iron and (2) unprotected steel | We publish this information in our DOT Annual Reports.
 Additionally the data is made available on our website, in our annual Corporate Responsibility and Sustainability Report and in our monthly Investor Updates.
-As of December 31, 2020 we had approximately 6,700 miles of unprotected steel, which represents approximately 9% of our distribution pipeline.
-All remaining cast-iron pipe was replaced in calendar year 2021. |
+The 2023 Annual Reports reflect 0 miles of cast iron and 2,863.12 miles of unprotected steel, which represents approximately 3.9% of our distribution pipeline. |

 IF-GU-540a.3 | Percentage of gas (1) transmission and (2) distribution pipelines inspected |

-In fiscal year 2021, we inspected approximately 13% or 740.9 miles of the 5,737 total transmission miles for APT.
-Atmos Energy surveys the approximately 77,000 miles of our distribution and transmission pipelines at rates and frequencies that meet and often exceed state and federal guidelines.
-Monitoring frequency of pipelines is determined by federal and state pipeline safety codes, accepted industry standards and internal Atmos Energy practices and procedures. |
+In CY 2023, 995 miles transmission miles across the enterprise were inspected, which is approximately 15% of the 6,842 total transmission miles.
+Atmos Energy leak surveys the approximately 79,000 miles of our distribution and transmission pipelines at rates and frequencies that meet and often exceed state and federal guidelines.
+Monitoring frequency of pipelines is determined by federal and state pipeline safety regulations, accepted industry standards and internal Atmos Energy practices and procedures. |

 IF-GU-540a.4 | Description of efforts to manage the integrity of gas delivery infrastructure, including risks related to safety and emissions |